m5b/INF133/_sources/index.md

 ### Assignments

 Assignment details will be posted as the quarter progresses.
-When a new assignment overview page is posted, the corresponding assignment title below will be updated with a link to the assignment page.
-You will also see a link to the page appear in the navigation bar to the left.
+When a new assignment overview page is posted a link to the page will appear in the navigation bar to the left.

 ```{note}
 For a breakdown of grade percentages and due dates please see the Canvas course page.